TWoolhouse/lboroCW-Trelno/design/report.md

   - Implemented a schemeless database.
   - Custom serialistion system to allow for content parity between individual webpages.
 - Login

-  - Enabled the user to login
-  - Keep track of the current logged-in user
+  - Functionality to keep track of the current logged-in user.
+  - Developed the functionality that allowed users to log in/log out.
-  - logging out.
+- Other contributions

-- Ensuring the kanban on the dashboard and the project page are consistent.
+  - Ensured the kanban on the dashboard and the project page are consistent.
-- Subtasks.
+  - Coded the system for dividing a task into multiple subtasks.
-- Assigning Users to task.
+  - Developed the functionality that allowed Users to be assigned to a task.
-- creating / editing / viewing posts.
+  - Coded the functionality that allowede creating, editing and viewing posts.
-- searching through posts.
+  - Developed the seach functionality that allows searching through posts.
-- creating topics.
+  - Responsible for developing the functionality for creating topics.
-- creating clients.
+  - Responsible for developing the functionality for creating clients.
-- displaying an employees current workload on both the manager and project page.
+  - Displaying an employees current workload on both the manager and project page.

-- Helped teamates do some cssssssss & jssssssssssss.
-- Had a breakdown
-- Got bullied by Adam (for good reason)

 # Requirements